 The objective is to reduce the risk to you and colleagues.
 By providing the knowledge you need to work safely.

-- Various sources of hazards in a warehouse.
+- Understand the various sources of hazards in a warehouse

-- Safety measures to be followed while working in a warehouse environment
+- Know the safety measures to follow while working in a warehouse environment

 UNIT 1 | INTRODUCTION